Link Shell Extension

 Symlinks

 The folder 'Inner Junction/Symlink' is targeted at 'Inner Junction/Symlink Target'.
-In LSE naming universe this kind of folder is called Inner Junction/Symlink, because its target points to a folder, which is below the common anchor 'Folder 1'.
+In LSE terms this kind of folder is called Inner Junction/Symlink, because its target points to a folder, which is below the common anchor 'Folder 1'.

 Inner Junctions/Symlink are updated properly via Smart Move in the destination location.